 * Sept.
 23-29: 30th Annual Mayberry Days in Mount Airy, N.C.
 Tickets are already available for many of the week’s events, including for a concert by Rodney Dillard and the Dillard Band and a presentation “A Deputy’s Daughter” by Karen Knotts.

-Tickets are also available for The Emmett Golf Tournament (and the dinner and entertainment featuring comedian Henry Cho), concerts by Collin Raye, The Grascals, The VW Boys, The Embers, Envision and Legacy Motown Revue, as well comedy performances by John Floyd (The Mouth of Mayberry) and James Gregory ("The Funniest Man in America").
-Tickets are also available for Professor Brower's Lecture/TAGSRWC Meeting and Colonel Tim's Talent Time.
+Tickets are also available for The Emmett Golf Tournament (and the dinner and entertainment featuring comedian Henry Cho), concerts by Collin Raye, The Grascals, The VW Boys, The Embers, Envision and Legacy Motown Revue, as well as comedy performances by John Floyd (The Mouth of Mayberry) and James Gregory (“The Funniest Man in America”).
+Tickets are also available for Professor Brower’s Lecture/TAGSRWC Meeting and Colonel Tim’s Talent Time.

 Other guest stars and much more are TBA.
 For advance tickets (order early and get those extra-good seats!), visit www.mayberrydays.com.
 And of course, much of Mayberry Days, including assorted contests and performances and the parade, don’t require a ticket.

 **** News of Cast & Crew ****

 Ron Howard has been scouting locations (especially around Middletown, Ohio) for Hillbilly Elegy, a feature film based on J.D.
 Vance’s best-seller.

 Apple Seed, the last film of Rance Howard, has had some initial screenings with very good reviews.
 (Filming of Rance’s part was completed shortly before Rance passed away in November 2017.)
 The movie, which also features Clint Howard, will hopefully have wider distribution soon.